UncleUncleRj/SC4-3DMouseCam/docs/native-ui-research.md

 at game address `0x78DD80`.
 Ignore the Boolean return value.
 A `__stdcall` declaration caused an ESP mismatch after dismissing the popup.

+Compiler and platform differences can change overload ordering and vtable layout.
+The vendored headers in `Dev/vendor/gzcom` are the declarations used by this project, but production use of untested UI virtual methods still requires targeted Windows v641 validation.

-The following SDK declarations or reverse-engineered paths require ABI validation before use:
+The following paths require ABI validation before production use:

-- `cIGZWinCtrlMgr` programmatic control factories; `CreateLabel` caused a stack-balance failure.
+- `cIGZWinCtrlMgr` programmatic control factories.
+Production windows use authored UI script resources instead.
-- `cIGZWin::SetArea(cRZRect)`, `cIGZWin::SetArea(left, top, right, bottom)`, and `CenterWindowInRect()`; production use requires targeted in-game validation.
+- `cIGZWin::SetArea(cRZRect)`, `cIGZWin::SetArea(left, top, right, bottom)`, and `CenterWindowInRect()`.

 Manual centering is safe when the required movement is expressed as a relative `GZWinMoveTo` delta.